sveneisenschmidt/supervisor-web/README.md

 ### Installation

 Clone the archive, copy the default configuration and adjust it for your needs.
-Fire up your browser and browse to the *web* folder inside the folder where you put the source code.
+Fire up your browser and browse to the *public* folder inside the folder where you put the source code.
 ```bash

 git clone https://github.com/sveneisenschmidt/supervisor-web.git